XDTerminated/NimsGame/README.md

 # NimsGame

-Nims Game is a simple Mathematical game that consists of 2 players
+Nim is a mathematical game of strategy in which two players take turns removing objects from distinct heaps or piles.
+On each turn, a player must remove at least one object, and may remove any number of objects provided they all come from the same heap or pile.